Amazon Marketplace

 OpEx (Operational Excellence) is a core Amazon philosophy emphasizing continuous improvement and efficiency.
 For sellers, OpEx means optimizing processes, reducing costs, and improving the supply chain.
 OpEx-focused sellers reduce operating costs, increase margins, and create competitive advantages.
 Practical OpEx measures include automation, process optimization, and data-driven decision-making.

-Open term pageP70, P80, P90
+Open glossary pageP70, P80, P90

 Wahrscheinlichkeitsprognosen (70%, 80%, 90%)